JaspreetKhela/amazon-vine-analysis/README.md

 ## Summary
 ### Bias
-In summary, since roughly 51.06% of Vine video game reviews were five stars, which is much higher than 38.70% of non-Vine video game reviews that were five stars, we can conclude that the Vine reviewers have a positive review bias.
-However, since there were significantly fewer Vine reviewers than non-Vine reviewers, we cannot definitively conclude that Vine reviewers in general write more positive product reviews than non-Vine reviewers do; consequently, more Vine review data is needed to arrive at a definitive conclusion.
+In summary, since roughly 51.06% of Vine video games reviews were five stars, which is much higher than 38.70% of non-Vine video games reviews that were five stars, we can conclude that the Vine reviewers had a positive product review bias.
+However, since there were significantly fewer Vine reviewers than non-Vine reviewers, we cannot definitively conclude that Vine reviewers in general write more positive product reviews than non-Vine reviewers do; consequently, more Vine product review data is needed to arrive at a definitive conclusion.

 ### Additional Analysis
 For additional analysis, we can perform the same analysis using other datasets and then compare the percentages of positive product reviews written by Vine reviewers against those of positive product reviews written by non-Vine reviewers.
-Moreover, we can also adjust the DataFrame filter arguments used in the vine_review_analysis.ipynb file.
+Moreover, we can also adjust the DataFrame filter arguments used in the vine_review_analysis.ipynb file to include a broader set of records in a chosen product reviews dataset.